emedware/omni18n/docs/db.md

 Here, we get already in the realm where we can specify `KeyInfos` and `TextInfos`.

-The former is given by developers, in english or some common language if comments are needed, it might contain the type (text/html/md/...) for the translation interface, &c. - and appear in the `keys` database
+The former is given by developers, in english or some common language if comments are needed, it might contain the type (text/html/md/...) for the translation interface, &c. - and appears in the `keys` database

 The latter more often used/edited by the translators and appearing in the `translations` database. (comment, "Keep the default value"="Do not translate" tag, &c.)